devigned/azure-content/articles/web-sites-nodejs-store-data-mongodb.md

 ##Deploy your application to Azure

-The steps in this section use the Azure command-line tools to create a new Azure Website, and then use Git to deploy your application.
+The steps in this section use the Azure Command-Line Interface to create a new Azure Website, and then use Git to deploy your application.
 To perform these steps you must have an Azure subscription.

 > [AZURE.NOTE] These steps can also be performed by using the Azure portal.
 For steps on using the Azure portal to deploy a Node.js application, see <a href="/develop/nodejs/tutorials/create-a-website-(mac)/">Create and deploy a Node.js application to an Azure Website</a>.

 > [AZURE.NOTE] If this is the first Azure Website you have created, you must use the Azure portal to deploy this application.

-###Install the Azure cross-platform command-line interface
+###Install the Azure Command-Line Interface

-The Azure Cross-Platform Command-Line Interface (xplat-cli) allows you to perform management operations for Azure services.
-If you have not already installed and configured the xplat-cli on your development environment, see [Install and configure the Azure Cross-Platform Command-Line Interface][xplatcli] for instructions.
+The Azure Command-Line Interface (Azure CLI) allows you to perform management operations for Azure services.
+If you have not already installed and configured the Azure CLI on your development environment, see [Install and configure the Azure CLI][azurecli] for instructions.

 ###Create an Azure Website